boxcart.dev

 The order history view (?view=orders) displays a list of the customer's past orders, showing key details such as:

-Screenshot: Order history list showing order numbers, dates, statuses, and totals with reorder buttons
+Order history list showing order numbers, dates, statuses, and totals with reorder buttons

 Order Modifications